winsiderss/systeminformer/README.md

 Process Hacker uses a kernel-mode driver, KProcessHacker, to assist with certain functionality.
 This includes:

-* Bypassing security software and rootkits in limited ways
-* More powerful process and thread termination (*)
 * Capturing kernel-mode stack traces
 * More efficiently enumerating process handles
 * Retrieving names for file handles
 * Retrieving names for EtwRegistration objects
 * Setting handle attributes

-The feature(s) marked with an asterisk (*) are NOT available on 64-bit versions of Windows.

 Note that by default, KProcessHacker only allows connections from processes with SeDebugPrivilege.
 To allow Process Hacker to show details